WORSHIP SERVICES

 The Holy Spirit

-We believe that the Holy Spirit is a divine Person, the third person of the Trinity (Acts 5:3-4).
-We believe that He was sent from the Father by the Son to convict the world (John 16:7-14), to regenerate and indwell those who trust in Christ (1 Corinthians 2:9-12; 3:16), to baptize them into the Body of Christ (1 Corinthians 12:13; 28-31), to seal them for the final day of redemption ( Ephesians 1:13-14), to guide them into all truth, to fill them for a life of holiness and victory ( Galatians 5:16-25), and to empower them for witness and service (Acts 1:8).
+We believe that the Holy Spirit is the third Person in the Holy Trinity and was sent from the Father by the Son to convict the world; to regenerate and indwell those who trust in Christ; to baptize them into the Body of Christ; to seal them for the final day of redemption; to guide them into all truth; to fill them for a life of holiness and victory; and to empower them for witness and service by giving spiritual gifts to believers for the edification of the Body of Christ, the Church.
+(Acts 5:3-4; John 16:7,14; 3:5-8; 1 Corinthians 2:9-12; 3:16; 12:3-13,28-31; Ephesians 1:13-14; Galatians 5:16-25; Acts 1:8).

 Man

-We believe that man was originally created by a definite act of God in His own image and is dependent upon, and accountable to his Creator (Genesis 1:26-27).
-Through disobedience, the first man sinned and fell from his original state of moral perfection (Genesis 2:7).
-As a consequence, he brought upon himself and upon the whole human race the penalty for sin, which is spiritual and physical death (Romans 2:6-16).
-Since Adam, every person is born with an inherently sinful nature and becomes a sinner in thought, word, and deed (Romans 5:12-21).
-Every person, therefore, stands under the just condemnation of God and is unable to save himself or to present deeds worthy of merit before God (Matthew 5:20; John 3:36; Romans 6:23).
+We believe that man, male and female, by a definite act of God, was originally created in His own image, being dependent upon, and accountable to, His Creator; that the first man Adam, through disobedience, sinned and fell from his original state of holiness; thereby bringing upon himself and upon the whole human race the penalty for sin, which is spiritual and physical death; that since Adam, every person is born with an inherently sinful nature and eventually becomes a sinner in thought, word and deed, so that every person stands under the just condemnation of God, being unable to save one’s self or to gain the full pleasure of God (Genesis 1:26-27; 2:7; Romans 2:6-16; 5:12-21; 6:23; Matthew 5:20-48; John 3:36).

 The Christian Life